lilab-bioinfo/CancerAPA/README.md

 ## Demo data for running the codes

-Each analyses have a demo input data under the folder.
+Each analysis has a demo input data under the folder.

 ## Instructions for use
 1. Definition of lead SNPs and trait-assocaited loci using `plink` clumping: